intelligent-control-lab/Robot_Digital_Twin/README.md

 cd gazebo
 python3 ./scripts/camera_server.py
 ```
-3. Run script
+3. Run script below if you want to visualize a single scene
 ```
 python3 ./scripts/vis_lego.py --task 0000
 ```
 where 0000 is the task name of the json file specification

-## Lego Visualization (entire assembly sequence)
-Script to visualize each assembly step for a given assembly sequence
+or, run this script to visualize each assembly step for a given assembly sequence
 ```
 python3 ./scripts/vis_assembly_seq.py --base_dir {path to assembly seq folder} --task {name of assembly}
 ```